 In late 2019 or early 2020 an outbreak of COVID-19 was first identified in China and subsequently spread around the world.
 On March 11, 2020 the World Health Organization declared the COVID-19 outbreak a global pandemic.
 The outbreak caused the Chinese government to implement powerful measures to control the virus, such as requiring businesses to close throughout various areas of China and restricting public gatherings and certain travel within the country.
-We have significant business in China and in 2021 generated approximately 78% of our revenue in Hong Kong, substantially all of which was derived from the sale of products to members in China.
-The Chinese government continues to adjust the restrictive measures that it imposes to control COVID-19 based on then-current local circumstances, as have the governments of the other countries in which we operate.
+We have significant business in China and in 2022 generated approximately 78% of our revenue in Hong Kong, substantially all of which was derived from the sale of products to members in China.
+The Chinese and Hong Kong governments, like the governments of the other countries in which we operate, continue to adjust the restrictive measures that they impose to control COVID-19 based on then-current local circumstances; however, it should be noted that the Chinese and Hong Kong governments have to date imposed some of the most restrictive COVID-19 control measures of any country in the world.
 The scope and impact of the pandemic and related control measures are uncertain, but we have taken steps to adapt some of our marketing programs, such as relying on certain product promotions and webcast training, to overcome the physical restrictions imposed in response to the pandemic.
 We have also canceled or rescheduled a number of in-person member events over the course of the pandemic.
-The severity of the impact on us of the COVID-19 pandemic will depend on future developments, including the duration and spread of the virus, and related control measures, which we are unable to accurately predict.
-Regardless, these disruptions have materially negatively impacted our financial results throughout 2020 and 2021, and we expect that our financial results for the near-term may be adversely affected.
-For example, in February 2021 several COVID-19 outbreaks caused the Chinese government to abruptly reintroduce restrictions on personal mobility and strongly discourage gatherings and travel ahead of the Chinese New Year.
-These measures effectively lengthened the traditional holiday and reduced the number of working days in the first quarter of 2021, which had a significant short-term effect on the level of our net sales.
-Further, due to scattered outbreaks of COVID-19 and the Chinese government's imposition of restrictions, the quarter ended September 30, 2021 marked the first quarter since the beginning of the pandemic that we were unable to sponsor any in-person member events in China, Macau or Hong Kong, which we believe also had a negative effect on net sales.
-The disruptions associated with the COVID-19 pandemic have also adversely affected the operations of some of our third-party logistics providers, and we expect that the future operations of these logistics providers and other third parties with whom we work may be adversely affected by these disruptions.
-We will continue to assess the operational and financial impact of the COVID-19 pandemic.
-See "Item 1A.
-Risk Factors - Epidemics, such as the COVID-19 pandemic, or natural disasters, terrorist attacks or acts of war...".
+While the Chinese and Hong Kong governments took comprehensive steps to relax many of the COVID-19 control measures in late 2022, the severity of the impact on us of the COVID-19 pandemic will depend on future developments, including the duration and spread of the virus, and related control measures, which we are unable to accurately predict.